jnozzi/cocoadev.com/markdown/ParsingHTTPHeaders.md

 ----

-The General/CFHTTPMessage 'class' (it's C-based but somewhat object-oriented nonetheless) that's part of Apple's General/CFNetwork framework can parse HTTP.
-General/CFNetwork is a sub-framework of the General/CoreServices framework.  -- Bo
+The CFHTTPMessage 'class' (it's C-based but somewhat object-oriented nonetheless) that's part of Apple's CFNetwork framework can parse HTTP.
+CFNetwork is a sub-framework of the CoreServices framework.  -- Bo

 ----

-Use General/NSHTTPURLResponse class in Web Foundation.
+Use NSHTTPURLResponse class in Web Foundation.

 ----

-Note that although the docs say you can use General/[NSHTTPURLResponse allHeaderFields] to "see the 'raw' header information returned by the HTTP server", it isn't really "raw".
+Note that although the docs say you can use [NSHTTPURLResponse allHeaderFields] to "see the 'raw' header information returned by the HTTP server", it isn't really "raw".
 All the "Set-Cookie" headers, for example, are collapsed down to just one with the cookie info concatenated together *separated by commas*!
 The insanity of this will become clear when you try to unseparate the cookies if you need to deal with them individually as you'll note that the "expires" clause also contains commas making the parsing infinitely harder than it would be if they'd chosen a sensible separator.
-In theory you should be able to use General/[NSHTTPCookie cookiesWithResponseHeaderFields] to undo the concatenation but it's buggy and can't handle cookies that lack explicit "domain" clauses. -- Perry
+In theory you should be able to use [NSHTTPCookie cookiesWithResponseHeaderFields] to undo the concatenation but it's buggy and can't handle cookies that lack explicit "domain" clauses. -- Perry

 ----

-More precisely, it appears that -General/[NSHTTPCookie initWithProperties] will not bake you a cookie if the ingredients don't include a "Domain" property.
+More precisely, it appears that -[NSHTTPCookie initWithProperties] will not bake you a cookie if the ingredients don't include a "Domain" property.
 This is probably the underlying reason why +cookiesWithResponseHeaderFields:forURL: omits such cookies; it probably sends -initWithProperties to make the cookies after it is done parsing.

 Advice: Don't spend hours making a nice parser to replace +cookiesWithResponseHeaderFields:forURL.  :(